Before you head to an interview, it’s important to be aware of the questions that recruiters and employers shouldn’t be asking you.

-“For example, if a person was applying for a role at a warehouse that required heavy lifting, it would be lawful for the employer to ask about any physical disability that might impact your ability to perform that heavy lifting,” Hancock says.
+“For example, if a person was applying for a role at a warehouse that required heavy lifting, it would be lawful and reasonable for the employer to ask about any physical disability that might impact your ability to perform that heavy lifting,” Hancock says.

 Even when a question seems off limits to you, when you’re eager for the role it can feel difficult to refuse to give an answer.

 Responding in a way that redirects the conversation may help.
 “If an interviewer steps out of line and asks a question that could potentially lead to discrimination, politely respond that you do not believe that the answer is relevant to your ability to perform the role,” Hancock says.
 Depending on how the question was asked, this might be as simple as saying, ‘I’m interested to know how that relates to the role.
 Can you tell me a little more?’

 “Ideally, this response will cause the interviewer to realise their misstep and withdraw the question.
 You can also use it as an opportunity to pivot the conversation towards the strengths that you do have that are actually relevant to the role”.

 By sensitively responding to what you think is a discriminatory question, it may also encourage the interviewer to explain why they think the question is relevant to the role.
 It may be that the question is required for a non-discriminatory reason.

 But remember, whether you’re an employee or potential employee, you should never feel pressured to answer a question that requires you to supply information that could be used to discriminate and has no direct bearing on your ability to perform the role.

 Hancock says you should stand firm if you’re asked clearly discriminatory questions, and know that you can take legal action against a prospective employer if you’ve been discriminated against during an interview process.